Zebra

 • Hartmann's mountain zebra

-The Grevy's zebra (Equus grevyi) also known as the Imperial zebra, is the largest living wild equid.
-It has narrower stripes than the Plains zebra and can weigh between 348 to 450 kg.
-The Grevy's zebras are 4 to 5 feet tall at the shoulder and 8.10 feet long.
+The Grevy's zebra (Equus grevyi), also known as the Imperial zebra, is the largest of the three species.
+It has narrower, closely spaced stripes than the Plains zebra and can weigh between 348 to 450 kg.
+Grevy's zebras are 4 to 5 feet tall at the shoulder and 8.10 feet long.
 It is the most threatened of the three species of zebra.
-They live in Kenya and some remote parts of southern Ethiopia, inhabiting arid and semi-arid shrubland and grassland.
+They live in Kenya and some remote parts of Ethiopia, inhabiting arid and semi-arid shrubland and grassland.
 They prefer hot, dry regions and can often be seen on open plains with other grazing animals.

-They have a wide range in east and southern Africa.
+Zebras are native to Africa and have a wide range in eastern and southern Africa.
 They usually live in treeless grasslands and savanna woodlands and are absent from deserts, rainforests, and wetlands.
-All zebra species reside in Africa with the Grevy's zebra found in Eastern Africa, the Plains zebra in Eastern and Southern Africa and the Mountain zebra seen in Southwestern Africa.
+All zebra species reside in Africa.
+Plains zebras are widely distributed, found in grasslands and savannas of Eastern and Southern Africa, while Mountain zebras inhabit rugged mountainous terrain in Southern Africa, and Grevy's zebras prefer dry, sparsely wooded areas in Kenya and Ethiopia.

-Diet Of Zebra
+Diet Of The Zebra

-Zebras are native to Africa and are members of the horse family.
-They are herbivores, meaning they only eat plant materials and are grazers too, meaning that they primarily eat grass.
-Their diet is very important to their health and well-being.
+Zebras are herbivores, meaning they only eat plant materials and are grazers too.
+Their diet is very important for their health and well-being.
 Zebras need to eat a lot of fresh grass to stay healthy.
 They become malnourished or even die if they don’t have access to enough grass.
-Zebras eat all kinds of grass but prefer to eat green and short grasses, almost 90% of their diet is made up of grass.
-They also eat leaves, twigs, herbs and shrubs, especially at times when the grass is scarce and branches of the bush, young trees, stems bark and fruits too.
+So, their primary food source is grass.
+Zebras eat all kinds of grass but prefer to eat green and short grasses, which make up almost 90% of their diet.
+They also eat leaves, twigs, herbs and shrubs, and occasionally branches of the bush, young trees, stems, bark and fruits when grass is scarce.
+Zebras drink a lot of water to stay hydrated in the hot sun, and they drink water when they can find it.

 Behaviour And Lifestyle Of Zebra

-Zebras have a very unique lifestyle and they play an important role in their ecosystems.
-They are social animals that spend time in herds.
-They are diurnal animals that live in small family groups of between 5-100 individuals that consist of one male (stallion), several females (mares) and their young young.
-These basic family groups led by the dominant male and the lead stallion protect the herd from predators.
-They stay together even if they do congregate in large herds.
+Zebras have a very unique lifestyle, and they play an important role in their ecosystems.
+They are social animals and spend time in herds.
+Zebras live in small family groups called harems of between 5 and 100 individuals, which consist of one male (stallion), several females (mares) and their young.
+These basic family groups, led by the dominant male or the lead stallion, protect their herd from predators.
+While Plains and Mountain zebras form stable harems, Grevy's zebras live in more loosely associated herds.
+They stay together even if they congregate in large herds.
 Zebras are gregarious animals that congregate in groups of up to 1000 individuals.
-They have a unique social system in that females are dominant.
-The group is led by a single female and her position is inherited from her mother.
+They also have a unique social system in that females are dominant.
+The group is led by a single female, and her position is inherited from her mother.
 If the lead female dies, the next oldest female takes over.
-Zebras are also one of the few animals that form bachelor herds.
-These herds consist of males that have left their family units or been kicked out of them.
-Herd members communicate with each other by vocalising and body language such as touching one another with their lips, muzzle and whiskers.
-They graze together, primarily on grass and even groom one another.
-In the wild, zebras usually travel up to 5 miles a day and can travel up to 1,800 miles in search of food.
-They are also quite territorial and will fight with other zebras over land or food.
-Zebras are herbivores, eat a variety of plants and are preyed upon by carnivores.
-Zebras have several adaptations to avoid predation, including their stripes.
-Their stripes make it difficult for predators to pick out an individual zebra from a group and their quick speed helps them escape danger.
-They face threats from lions, brown hyenas, leopards, cheetahs, wild dogs, spotted hyenas and crocodiles are among.
+Zebras are one of the few animals that form bachelor herds.
+These herds consist of males who have left their family units or been kicked out of them.
+Herd members communicate with each other by vocalising and body language, such as touching one another with their lips, muzzle and whiskers.
+They can be seen grazing together and maintain strong social bonds through grooming, proximity, and greeting ceremonies.
+Zebras are polygamous animals, which means males mate with multiple females throughout the breeding season.

 Reproduction, Babies And Lifecycles Of Zebra

-Zebras also have an interesting lifecycle when it comes to ageing.
-They have a lifecycle that is very similar to horses and can give birth to live young.
-Zebra's complex lifecycle includes a period of being pregnant, giving birth and raising their young.
-They are born after a gestation period of about 12 to 13 months.
-The female zebra gives birth to 1 or 2 foals at a time.
-Zebra foals are precocial, which means they are born with hair, eyes open and able to stand and walk within minutes of being born.
-When foals are born they are covered in brown fur, which will eventually be replaced by their iconic black and white stripes.
-They weigh around 25 pounds at birth.
-Foals are also able to run shortly after birth, which helps them evade predators but the male and female cooperate to care for the young.
+Zebras are mammals, so they give birth to live young.
+They have a gestation period of about 12 to 13 months, after which the female zebra gives birth to a single foal at a time, but twins are rare.
+Foals weigh between 24 and 39 kg at birth.
+When foals are born, they are covered in brown fur, which will eventually be replaced by their iconic black and white stripes.
+Zebra foals are precocial, which means they are born with hair and open eyes.
+They can also stand and walk within minutes (10 minutes) of being born.
+Foals are also able to run shortly (about 45 minutes) after birth, which helps them evade predators, but males and females cooperate to care for their young.
+Mother zebras are primary caregivers, though their larger herd offers support and protection.
 Newborn zebras are very vulnerable and must learn how to fend for themselves quickly if they want to survive.
 Foal beings graze with the herd within a few weeks.
-They are weaned at around 6 months old but stay with their mothers until they are about 2 years old.
-The young are kept away from all other herd members until they are 2-3 days old.
-Zebras reach sexual maturity at around 3 years old and can live for up to 25 years in the wild.
-All three species are relatively long-lived, 25 years in the wild and up to 40 in captivity.
+They are weaned at about 6 to 8 months old, but stay with their mothers until they are about 3 years old, with females generally leaving their natal group earlier than males.
+The young are kept away from all other herd members until they are 2 to 3 days old.

-Predators And Threats Of Zebra
+Predators And Threats To Zebra

 Population Of Zebra